Deaf Students and the Qualitative Similarity Hypothesis|

 This volume describes the theoretical underpinnings and research findings of the QSH.
 It presents the educational implications for deaf and hard of hearing children and offers reason-based practices for improving their English language and literacy development.
 This collection also stresses the critical importance of exposing educators to the larger fields of literacy and second-language learning.
 Providing this background information expands the possibility of differentiating instruction to meet the needs of deaf students.
 Deaf Students and the Qualitative Similarity Hypothesis includes commentary on the QSH for both first- and second-language English learners and reflects on how the QSH can effect a better future for all language students.

-Peter V. Paul is professor in the School of Teaching and Learning at Ohio State University.
+Peter V. Paul is a professor in the Department of Teaching and Learning in the College of Education and Human Ecology at The Ohio State University.

 Ye Wang is an associate professor of psychology and education and coordinator of the Education of the Deaf and Hard of Hearing Program at Teachers College, Columbia University.